Dragonman26659/Dragonman26659/README.md

 - 👋 Hi, I’m @Dragonman26659
-- 👀 I’m interested in creating 3D games in unity
+- 👀 I’m interested in creating 3D games
-- 🌱 I’m currently learning how to make AI agents in unity for FPS games
+- 🌱 I’m currently learning how to make Graphics for Game engines
-- 💞️ I’m looking to collaborate on any 3D unity games
+- 💞️ I’m looking to collaborate on any 3D games using unity or c++
-- 📫 How to reach me: dragonman#9228 on discord
+- 📫 How to reach me: dragonman26659 on discord